nehaal10/order-exchange/README.md

 Provides built-in retry (4 attempts: 2s → 4s → 8s exponential backoff), observability, concurrency control (10 concurrent orders, 100/minute rate limit), and local development without external queue dependencies.

+### 6. Redis Pub/Sub for Worker-WebSocket Communication

+Enables workers to broadcast status updates to the API server which then pushes them to WebSocket clients.
+Workers publish status changes to Redis channels, and the WebSocket service subscribes to receive updates.
+This decouples worker processing from client communication, allowing horizontal scaling of both workers and API servers independently.

+### 7. Separate Worker Process

+Workers run as a separate process (`npm run dev:worker`) instead of being embedded in the API server.
+This separation allows independent scaling - you can run multiple worker instances for higher throughput without scaling the API server, or vice versa.
+Workers only process jobs from the queue and don't handle HTTP requests, keeping concerns cleanly separated.

 ## Extending to Other Order Types

 To add support for LIMIT and SNIPER orders: